 What is Full Charge Voltage of a 12V Battery

-Q1: What is the full charge volt of the 12 v 110 ah deep cycle lead acid battery at the time of charging?
-Sir, I am confused.
-All your article about battery charging you told that, it lies between 13.5 and 14 volt.
+What is the full charge volt of the 12 v 110 ah deep cycle lead acid battery at the time of charging?
+I am confused.
+All your article about battery charging you have said that, it lies between 13.5 and 14 volt.

 I am asking so deeply because, I have a 12 V 110 ah battery in my house for solar lighting system by the SELCO solar light private ltd, from past 10 years.
 The charging panel is of 75 watt.